Disploy/disploy/packages/disploy/README.md

 ## Framework

-Disploy comes inbuilt with a CLI that can bundle your bot based of a file system structure.
+Disploy comes inbuilt with a CLI that can bundle your bot based on a file system structure.
 Inspired by Next.js.

 Use the "TypeScript Framework" boilerplate from [`create-disploy-app`](https://github.com/Disploy/create-disploy-app).